 Finnish coast-defense strategy relied heavily on huge artillery pieces in fixed fortifications covering extensive minefields.
 The Finns built a pair of small minelayers in 1941, at the Crichton yard in Turku, but wanted much larger vessels.
 They receive here a pair of big minelayers based on the Polish Gryf.
 In practice the Polish ship proved oversized and overcomplicated, attempting to cram too many missions into too small a hull.
 The small (300 tons’ displacement) Finnish ships, by contrast, saw extensive service and proved very useful.
 But sometimes what we want isn’t really what we need.

-Our Daylight Savings 2017 Golden Journal also includes a few scenarios for you to play with these ships.
-It’s a limited edition, so don’t hesitate.
+Finnish Fantasy Fleet also includes a few scenarios for you to play with these ships.
+It’s free to Gold Club members.

 Click here to join the Gold Club right now!

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.